About Town Hall Seattle

 Town Hall was founded as a 501(c)3 in 1998, saving a beloved historic building and creating an affordable shared performance home for the region’s small to mid-sized arts and civic organizations.
 Today, we’ve matured into a nationally unique artistic and civic hub located in the heart of Seattle.

-Half of our calendar is built by rental partners (about 90 every year).
+Half of our calendar is built by our rental partners.
 Through subsidized rental rates and hands-on production/marketing support for these homegrown organizations, Town Hall levels the cultural playing field and amplifies the voices of diverse communities.

 The remaining programs, which span the arts, civics, and sciences, are produced collaboratively by Town Hall — our staff, series curators, community partners, and other thinkers and doers who push our creative frontiers.
 The resulting calendar is an inclusive, present-tense reflection of life here in the Puget Sound region.